socialfoundations/folktables/datasheet.md

     Both IPUMS Adult and our ACS datasets are samples of the US population.
-    Please see Sections 2 and 3, and Appendices A and B of the [associated paper](TODO: arxiv link) and the corresponding documentation provided by the US Census Bureau for complete details regarding the sampling distribution.
+    Please see Sections 2 and 3, and Appendices A and B of the [associated paper]() and the corresponding documentation provided by the US Census Bureau for complete details regarding the sampling distribution.
     Note that the per-instance weights have to be taken into account if the sample is meant to represent the US population.